seankross/the-unix-workbench/docs/05-Bash-Programming.md

 *infinite loop*, so the loop never ends and the program runs forever.
 Obviously we would like for our programs to end eventually, and therefore creating infinite loops is undesirable.
-However let's create an infinite loop so we know what to do if we get into a sitation where our program won't terminate.
+However let's create an infinite loop so we know what to do if we get into a situation where our program won't terminate.
 With a simple "typo" we can change the program above so that it runs forever but substituting the minus sign `-` with a plus sign `+` so that `count` is always greater than zero (and growing) after every iteration.